 You might think USCIS could look up the I-130 approval on its own.
 However, the agency is rarely willing to do that.
 With Form I-824, you can ask to receive your own copy of the approval notice to replace the one that's been lost or gone missing.

-Below are some other situations where someone might need to file USCIS Form I-824:
+Below are other situations where someone might need to file USCIS Form I-824 to request agency action or notify it of important information:

 Form I-824 (available for free download at uscis.gov) asks for basic application information including your name, employer, contact information, country of birth, country of citizenship, and identifying numbers.
 You'll need to attach various documents to help USCIS locate and confirm its original approval, such as copies of the original I-130 petition or application or a copy of the receipt notice from USCIS (Form I-797).

-The only document USCIS will send after you successfully file Form I-824 is a copy of an approval notice.
+The only type of document USCIS can send you after you successfully file Form I-824 is a copy of an approval notice.
 You can't request any actual replacement cards using this process.
-For example, if you've lost your green card, you must apply for a replacement by filing and paying the fees for Form I-90.
+For example, if you have lost your green card, you must apply for a replacement by filing and paying the fees for Form I-90.

-Deciding whether you need to file Form I-824 is a good question for an immigration attorney.
-Don't spend the money on Form I-824 if you aren't sure you need it.
-The attorney can also help you prepare the form and monitor progress on your immigration case.
+Deciding whether you need to file Form I-824 is a good question to ask an immigration attorney.
+Don't spend the money on filing Form I-824 if you aren't sure you need it.
+The attorney can also help you prepare the form, draft an explanatory cover letter, and monitor progress on your immigration matter.